 - We will not sell spirits in quantities greater than a double normal serve measure in one glass other than in a recognised cocktail. - We will not serve spirits mixed into the same glass other than in a recognised cocktail. - We will not serve spirits into draught alcohol products e.g. put a whiskey in a pint of lager. - We will not normally stock any product over 50% ABV.
-Where we do, it will be only with the approval of the Executive Committee. - Mobile service is defined as the offering of a specific promoted drink brand (away from the bar area) dispensed immediately by the server.
+Where we do, it will be only with the approval of the Alcohol Policy Executive Committee. - Mobile service is defined as the offering of a specific promoted drink brand (away from the bar area) dispensed immediately by the server.
 We recognise that the mobile service of shooter drinks, for example the use of tequila belts, could be considered part of a binge drinking mentality.
 However, when used responsibly these add a fun element to events appreciated by the majority of customers.
-The following measures apply to this specific type of service: - a) Staff briefed to preclude those who have already consumed enough alcohol - b) Activity not to be undertaken after 2am - c) All spirits above 40% abv will only be served diluted 50/50% with an appropriate non alcoholic mixer - d) Service limited to a single measure - e) There will be no competition elements that involve volume or speed drinking incentives - f) Alcohol will never be dispensed directly into a customers mouth - We will refuse service of alcoholic products to those who have already drunk too much, encouraging them to have a soft drink or water instead, and in extreme cases (e.g. when they are posing a threat to others or the buildings) ask them to leave the premises - We will review this policy via the Executive Committee. - Amendments made to this policy by the Executive Committee shall require the approval of the Union Council to become effective
+The following measures apply to this specific type of service: - a) Staff briefed to preclude those who have already consumed enough alcohol

+- b) Activity not to be undertaken after 2am - c) All spirits above 40% abv will only be served diluted 50/50% with an appropriate non alcoholic mixer - d) Service limited to a single measure - e) There will be no competition elements that involve volume or speed drinking incentives - f) Alcohol will never be dispensed directly into a customers mouth - g) If this activity is being undertaken by a third party they will be required to sign a disclaimer committing to abide by the above. - We will refuse service of alcoholic products to those who have already drunk too much, encouraging them to have a soft drink or water instead, and in extreme cases (e.g. when they are posing a threat to others or the buildings) ask them to leave the premises - We will review this policy via the Alcohol Policy Executive Committee. - Amendments made to this policy by the Alcohol PolicyExecutive Committee shall require the approval of the Union Council to become effective